Tommy Chong: Personal life

-In 1960, Chong married Maxine Sneed in Canada.
+In 1960, Chong married Maxine Sneed, the older sister of drummer Floyd Sneed, in Canada.
 They raised two daughters, Rae Dawn (b.
-1961) by his previous wife Gail Lewis, and Robbi Chong (b.
+1961) and Robbi Chong (b.
 1965).
 They divorced in 1970.

 In 1975, Chong married Shelby Fiddis in Los Angeles.
-They had three children, sons Paris (b.
-1974) and Gilbran (b.
-1981) and daughter Precious Chong (b.
-1968).
-In 1978, the couple adopted Marcus Wyatt.
-Rae Dawn, Robbi, Marcus, Paris, and Precious Chong have each pursued careers in acting.
-In addition to film work, in May 2011, Precious Chong had her play, Push ...
-One Mother of a Show, produced in Toronto.
+They had three children, including the actor Precious Chong.
+They also adopted Marcus Wyatt (b.
+1967) in 1978.
+Marcus took the surname of his adoptive parents and siblings when he turned eighteen.

-In an interview, Tommy Chong shared that he smoked with Willie Nelson, Snoop Dogg, Arnold Schwarzenegger, and his bodybuilding buddies, also with all the Beatles except Paul McCartney.
+In an interview, Tommy Chong shared that he smoked with Willie Nelson, Snoop Dogg, Arnold Schwarzenegger and his bodybuilding buddies, and with all the Beatles except Paul McCartney.
 He also calls George Harrison his favorite smoking friend.

-In the late 1980s, Chong became a naturalized citizen of the United States.
-Rae Dawn Chong has also become a naturalized U.S. citizen.

-Tommy Chong has become a marijuana activist and supports legalizing the plant's use.
+Tommy Chong is a marijuana activist and supports legalizing the plant's use.
 He is a regular contributor to Cannabis Culture Magazine and sits on the NORML (National Organization for the Reform of Marijuana Laws) advisory board.

 Cancer diagnosis

-Chong announced on June 9, 2012, that he is battling prostate cancer.
+Chong announced on June 9, 2012, that he was battling prostate cancer.
 He described the cancer "as a slow stage one [that I've] had for a long time".
 He said that he had been drug free for about three years, during which time he began having prostate-related problems.

-On July 15, 2012, Chong tweeted that the hemp oil treatment he had been using to cure his cancer was effective and that he is "99% cancer free".
-However, on June 16, 2015, Chong stated that he had been diagnosed with colorectal cancer and was "using cannabis like crazy" in order to endure the treatment.
+On June 16, 2015, he said he had been diagnosed with colorectal cancer and was "using cannabis like crazy" to endure the treatment.

 In 2019, Chong announced that he is "cancer-free".
-He also opined that stress could have been a cause of his diagnosis.
+He also opined that stress could have been a cause of his condition.